 Also, after my last writing session I realised the plot I’d devised for this story was too complicated.
 So I’ve replotted.
 Gone is a trip to the Wildwood, mysteriously unaffected by the flattening.
 Instead, I’ve brought to prominence something I call The Pattern.
 The Pattern is the underlying structure of the cosmos, and something no man was meant to see.
 Just looking at it can kill you.
 Or send you crazy.
 Or something.

 The Pattern is a phenomenon I’ve hinted at in a couple of my other stories.
 It’s also the subject of a novel I haven’t written yet (working title: Big Picture).
 I’ve decided this story is the place to introduce it as a concept.

 As a tease, I’ve scanned the notebook I’ve just used to rework the plot.
-Just click on the image at the top of this post to view it.
+Just click on the image to view it.
 The right-hand page contains my scribbles about Flatland – good luck making sense of them!

 Oh, and the scribbles on the left relate to another project altogether.
 About that, I’m saying nothing whatsoever …